yugabyte/yugabyte-db/docs/content/v1.0/manage/enterprise-edition/upgrade-universe.md

     weight: 750
 ---

-Yugabyte DB powering a universe can be upgraded by clicking `Upgrade Software` from the `More` dropdown on the Universe Detail page.
-Select the new Yugabyte DB version from the dropdown in the resulting confirmation and let the YugaWare Admin Console upgrade the universe in a rolling manner.
+YugabyteDB powering a universe can be upgraded by clicking `Upgrade Software` from the `More` dropdown on the Universe Detail page.
+Select the new YugabyteDB version from the dropdown in the resulting confirmation and let the YugaWare Admin Console upgrade the universe in a rolling manner.

 ![Upgrade Universe Dropdown](/images/ee/upgrade-univ-1.png)